Clarence Hoffman

-Clarence C. Hoffman (born August 7, 1933) served in the Iowa House of Representatives 1998–2008, most recently from the 55th District.
+Clarence Clifford Hoffman (August 7, 1933 – February 28, 2025) was an American politician who served as a Republican member of the Iowa House of Representatives from 1999 to 2009.

 In his final Iowa House term, Mr. Hoffman served on the Commerce committee; the Local Government committee, the Economic Growth committee, where he was the ranking member, and on the Economic Development Appropriations Subcommittee.

 Hoffman was re-elected in 2006 with 6,297 votes, running unopposed.

 Early life and education

-Hoffman was born and raised in Leola, South Dakota.
+Hoffman was born and raised in Leola, South Dakota, the son of John and Christian (née Rath) Hoffman.
 He graduated from Leola High School and obtained his BS from South Dakota State University.

 Career

-Outside from his political career, Hoffman is an insurance agent.
+Outside from his political career, Hoffman was an insurance agent.

 Organizations

-Hoffman is a member of the following organizations:
+Hoffman was a member of the following organizations: